 The amount of money to invest in your website is an important consideration, and this can vary widely depending if you use Wix or WordPress.

-So the ongoing annual cost for Wix ranges from free, to $48.96 per year for the lowest premium plan, to $194.04 per year for the eCommerce plan.
+So the ongoing annual cost for Wix could ranges from free to $48 per year (2-year Connect Domain plan), to $360 per year for the month-to-month VIP plan.

-For the Combo, Unlimited and eCommerce plans, Wix gives you a free domain name ($10 – $12 value every year) and $125 to $250 in advertisement vouchers (Google Adwords and Facebook Ads).
+For the Combo, Unlimited, eCommerce and VIP plans, Wix gives you a free domain name ($10 – $12 value every year) and $300 in advertisement vouchers (Google Adwords and Facebook Ads) for the Unlimited, eCommerce, and VIP plans.
 So if you use the vouchers, you can make your annual fee back very quickly.

 For more information and analysis about Wix’s pricing plans, see our full Wix review here.